ChrisTho23/bizztune/README.md

 # Overview
 What has been done so far:
 - Let GPT3.5 create a dataset of arbitrary size.
 Right now the dataset contains examples of support tickets raised by customers of a middle-sized German electronics company (see bizztune/config.py).
 The label (ground truth) for each ticket is the category and subcategory of the ticket.
 The dataset is in German.
-Here is an example:
+Here is an example:<br>
 "input": {<br>
     "title": "Verspätete Lieferung",<br>
     "description": "Meine Bestellung sollte vor einer Woche ankommen, aber sie ist immer noch nicht da.
 Können Sie den Lieferstatus überprüfen?
 Meine Bestellnummer ist 54321.",<br>